vinuesa/get_phylomarkers/INSTALL.md

 - To get a quick impressin of the capabilities of the [**GET_HOMOLOGUES**](https://github.com/eead-csic-compbio/get_homologues) + **GET_PHYLOMARKERS** combo, We recommend following the [**tutorial**](docs/GET_PHYLOMARKERS_manual.md#get_phylomarkers-tutorial) with the test sequences provided in the test_sequences/ directory (and subdirectories contained therein).
 Read the [**manual**](docs/GET_PHYLOMARKERS_manual.md) for the implementation details.

-Alternatively, you can proceed by attempting a manual install, as follows:
+Alternatively, you can try to perform a manual install, as follows:

 1. Download the [latest release](https://github.com/vinuesa/get_phylomarkers/releases) or clone the repository into a suitable directory (e.g. $HOME/src/gitHub/).
 To clone the repo, issue the command 'git clone https://github.com/vinuesa/get_phylomarkers.git' from within $HOME/src/gitHub/